 If you've just been turned around, you can press N to orient yourself to the north, or press P to look perpendicular to the horizon in scene views.
 This would be like looking straight down from the top of your view.

-For specifically zooming underground, navigation below ground is disabled by default for the layers in your scene to help you avoid accidentally going underground.
+For specifically zooming underground, below-ground navigation is disabled by default for the layers in your scene; this helps you avoid accidentally going underground.
 If your scene contains data that correctly belongs underground, you should enable this capability (for example, pipelines or geologic bodies).
-Open the Map Properties dialog box, click Elevation Surface, and check Allow navigation below ground.
+In the Contents pane, select the Ground elevation surface.
+On the Appearance tab, in the Surface group, check the option Navigate Underground.

 I want to click the sky in 3D to navigate.